RishKhanna/RishShell/README.md

 Roll Number: 2019113025

 ## How to run the shell:
-- Run "make" in the SinShell directory.
+- Run "make" in the RishShell directory.
-- Then, run "./sin" to run the shell
+- Then, run "./RishShell" to run the shell
 - Type "quit", "bye" and 'exit" to exit the shell

 ## Display
 - On executing the code, a shell prompt of the following form appears along with it:
   - ```<username@system_name:curr_dir>```
 - The directory from which the shell is invoked is the home directory of the shell and is indicated by "~"

 ## Implemented Commands:
 - ```cd [directory path]```